Floer trajectories and stabilizing divisors: Coherent perturbations

 We introduce the following notations for numerical invariants associated to a combinatorial type.
 The {\em index} $i(\Gamma)$ of a type $\Gamma$ is the Fredholm index of the operators associated with trajectories of ${\M}_{\Gamma}(\ul{L},D)$ given by linearizing \eqref{here0}; this is determined by the homotopy classes of the maps which are part of the definition of the combinatorial type $\Gamma$.
 The strata contributing to the definition of the Floer coboundary operator are those with index one (so that the expected dimension of the top stratum is zero) while the proof that the coboundary squares to zero involves those of index two.

 We discuss several variations on the definition.

 \begin{remark} {\rm (Boundary divisors)} In the first variation, we use different divisors to stabilize the disk bubbles.
-With a view towards the general story, according to the philosophy of Fukaya-Oh-Ohta-Ono \cite{fooo}, $CF(L_0,L_1)$ should be an \ainfty bimodule over $CF(L_0)$ and $CF(L_1)$ and one naturally wants to choose divisors for $L_0,L_1$ separately.

-Recall from \cite[Lemma 8.3]{cm:trans} that tor a constant $\eps > 0$, two divisors $D,D'$ intersect {\em $\eps$-transversally} if at each intersection point $x \in D \cap D'$ their tangent spaces $T_x D, T_x D'$ intersect with angle at least $\eps$.
-Cieliebak-Mohnke \cite[Theorem 8.1]{cm:trans} says that there exists an $\epsilon>0$ such that a pair of divisors of sufficiently high degree constructed in the last section can be made $\epsilon$-transverse.
+Recall from \cite[Lemma 8.3]{cm:trans} that for a constant $\eps > 0$, two divisors $D,D'$ intersect {\em $\eps$-transversally} if at each intersection point $x \in D \cap D'$ their tangent spaces $T_x D, T_x D'$ intersect with angle at least $\eps$.
+Cieliebak-Mohnke \cite[Theorem 8.1]{cm:trans} shows that there exists an $\epsilon>0$ such that a pair of divisors of sufficiently high degree constructed in the last section can be made $\epsilon$-transverse.
 Moreover, for any $\theta>0$, $\omega$-compatible almost complex structures $\theta$-close to $J$ making a pair of $\epsilon$-transverse divisors almost complex exist (provided that the degrees are sufficiently large).